Freeway Token (FWT) Price Hits $0.0001

-Freeway Token (FWT) traded 0.4% higher against the U.S. dollar during the one day period ending at 23:00 PM ET on January 4th.
-During the last seven days, Freeway Token has traded 4.5% higher against the U.S. dollar.
-Freeway Token has a total market capitalization of $606,576.06 and $472.54 worth of Freeway Token was traded on exchanges in the last day.
-One Freeway Token token can currently be bought for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+Freeway Token (FWT) traded down 0.1% against the U.S. dollar during the 24-hour period ending at 23:00 PM Eastern on January 6th.
+Freeway Token has a market cap of $604,033.43 and approximately $472.54 worth of Freeway Token was traded on exchanges in the last 24 hours.
+One Freeway Token token can currently be purchased for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+Over the last seven days, Freeway Token has traded 5.3% higher against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.